ubinhash/mintduel/readme.md

 3. **Turns**
    - Each round, **User and Agent commit moves on-chain, then reveal**.
    - User may also **bluff/chat** with the Agent to influence its choice.
+They may not may not listen to your suggested move.

+4. **Mint NFT and refund**
+   - User will be able to mint their nft and receive price difference by asking the agent at the end of the game.

 ---